 Large quantities of plain donuts may cause a tummy upset, including vomiting and diarrhea.
 In these situations, it is worth contacting your vet for advice.
 However, these will be mild and self-limiting in most dogs.
 Dogs should feel better within 1-2 days.

 If Fido ate donuts with chocolate, the crucial decision is whether he has eaten enough theobromine relative to his body weight to be toxic.
 This will be based on the amount of chocolate eaten, the type of chocolate, and their size.
 This decision should be made in conjunction with a veterinary professional and is only ever a guideline.

-Typically, 100-150mg theobromine per kilogram bodyweight is considered toxic.
+Typically, 100-150mg of theobromine per kilogram bodyweight is considered toxic.
 Chocolate poisoning will cause vomiting, diarrhea, restlessness, rapid breathing, “drunken” wobbly movements, and potentially seizures.
 These usually appear within 4-24 hours after eating chocolate.

 Donuts with xylitol ingredients in any amount have the potential to be dangerous to any dog.
 All xylitol exposure is taken seriously by veterinarians.
-Typically, 50-100mg xylitol per kilogram of body weight is believed to be highly toxic.
+Typically, 50-100mg of xylitol per kilogram of body weight is believed to be highly toxic.
 Xylitol poisoning will cause vomiting, lethargy, weakness, difficulty moving, collapse, and seizures.
 These symptoms can appear within 30 minutes to 12 hours after eating xylitol.